-- 15. Single conductor cables size 4/0 AWG are laid in a single layer in aluminum ladder type cable tray.
-The cable tray is not permitted to have a rung spacing greater than: - A. 3 inch.
-C. 9 inch.
-E. 18 inch. - B. 6 inch.
-D. 12 inch. - 16.
+- D. 85%. - 17.
 The control system in Figure 12 is used to reverse the direction of rotation of an induction motor shaft.
-When the motor is: - A. running with forward rotation, pressing the reverse button will reverse the motor shaft of 3phase induction motors. - B. running with forward rotation, momentarily pressing the reverse button will reverse the motor shaft of single-phase induction motors. - C. not running, it is necessary to start the motor with forward shaft rotation before the shaft rotation can be reversed. - D. running, care must be taken not to press the reverse button or a short circuit will occur. - E. running with forward rotation, the stop button must be pressed and the motor shaft brought to a complete stop before the shaft can be reversed by pressing the reverse push button for 3-phase motors.
+When the motor is: - A. operating with forward rotation, pressing the reverse push button will reverse the motor shaft of 3-phase induction motors. - B. operating with forward rotation, momentarily pressing the reverse push button will reverse the motor shaft of single-phase induction motors. - C. not operating, it is necessary to start the motor with forward shaft rotation before the shaft rotation can be reversed. - D. operating, care must be taken not to press the reverse push button or a short circuit will occur. - E. operating with forward rotation, the stop push button must be pressed and the motor shaft brought to a complete stop before the shaft can be reversed by pressing the reverse push button for 3-phase motors.